Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Discrete Approximation

 \subsection{Lemma \ref{lemma:sub}: Characterization of subsequential limits}

 We prove items (i)-(iv) in Lemma \ref{lemma:sub} separately.
-The proof of (iii) was inspired by the proof of L\'evy's theorem given in \cite[Chapter 6]{MortersPeres}, where the authors essentially note the equivalence of the processes $(U_n + M_n, V_n)$ and $(X_n, V_n^X)$ described in subsection 4.1 for the case $K = 0.$ L\'evy's theorem is the statement that $(L, |B|)$ and $(M^B, B + M^B)$ yield the same distribution on $C([0, T], \R^2).$ Here $L$ is the local time of $|B|$ at zero.
+The proof of (iii) was inspired by the proof of L\'evy's theorem given in \cite[Chapter 6]{MortersPeres}, where the authors essentially note the equivalence of the processes $(U_n + M_n, V_n)$ and $(X_n, V_n^X)$, which we described in subsection 4.1, for the case $K = 0.$ L\'evy's theorem is the statement that $(L, |B|)$ and $(M^B, B + M^B)$ yield the same distribution on $C([0, T], \R^2).$ Here $L$ is the local time of $|B|$ at zero.
 See \cite[Chapter 3.6]{KaratzasShreve} for a detailed statement. \begin{proof}[{Proof of (i)}] This follows trivially from the definition of $U_n = S_n + Z_n.$ \end{proof} \begin{proof}[{Proof of (ii)}] Recall $S_n$ is a continuous time scaled simple random walk.
 Since $S_{n_k}$ converges to $S$, $S$ is a Brownian motion by Donsker's theorem. \end{proof} We give a brief heuristic for the proof of (iii).
 Recall $L_n = 2^{n}\cdot Leb(0 < s < t : U_n(s) = -M_n(s))$ and $V_n = -v + KL_n.$ Each time $M_{n}$ increases, $U_{n}$ will make approximately a Geometric($1/2$) number of visits to this new minimum value before $M_n$ increases again.
 Also, $U_{n}$ will spend approximately an Exp($2^{2n}$) amount of time at each one of these visits.
 Therefore, $L_n$, which is the total amount of time $U_n$ spends on $-M_n$ scaled by $2^n$, is approximately

 where $\Exp(2^n)$ indicates independent exponential random variables of rate $2^n$.
-If you suppose this sum is concentrated around its expectation, then $L_n$ is approximately
+If you suppose this sum is concentrated around its expectation conditional on $M_n$, then

-Therefore, if $M_n$ converges almost surely to a process $M$ in the uniform norm, then one expects $L_n$ to converge to $M$ as well. \begin{proof}[{Proof of (iii)}] By tightness, and without loss of generality, assume $L_{n_k} \to L$ and $U_{n_k} \to U$ almost surely in the uniform norm of continuous functions.
+Furthermore, if $M_n$ converges almost surely to a process $M$ in the uniform norm, one expects $L_n$ to converge to $M$ as well. \begin{proof}[{Proof of (iii)}] By tightness, and without loss of generality, assume $L_{n_k} \lra L$ and $U_{n_k} \lra U$ almost surely in the uniform norm of continuous functions.
 See Remark \ref{ch3:remark:convInUnif}.
-We will use a localization argument to show that $L = M^U$ almost surely.
+We will use a localization argument by stopping $L_n$ after it reaches a large value.
 For a positive constant $C > |v|$, define

 For each $n_k,$ consider a modification of $(S_{n_k}, Z_{n_k}, U_{n_k})$, denoted $(S_{n_k}^C, Z_{n_k}^C, U_{n_k}^C),$ solving the system (i)-(iii) in subsection 4.1 but replacing (iii) with